Architecture Museums and Digital Design Media

 - How do young people understand and experience architecture in museum exhibitions?

 Birgitte Sauge is senior curator in the Architecture Department at the National Museum of Art, Architecture and Design, Oslo, Norway and editor of the Norwegian journal Norsk museumstidsskrift.
 She has a Dr. Art. in Art History from the University of Bergen (2004).
 Her research is focused on Norwegian architectural history from the 20th century, architectural competitions, documentation and archives.
-2016-2019 she holds a research position in the interdisciplinary project «Architecture Museums and Digital Design Media», which is part of the larger project Cultural Heritage Mediascapes, organized by the Department of Education, Faculty of Educational Sciences, University of Oslo and financed by the Norwegian Research Council.
+She holds a research position in the interdisciplinary project «Architecture Museums and Digital Design Media», which is part of the larger project Cultural Heritage Mediascapes, organized by the Department of Education, Faculty of Educational Sciences, University of Oslo and financed by the Norwegian Research Council.

 Arkitektur og utstillinger som berører.
 En studie av nyere basisutstillinger i norske kunst- og kunstindustrimuseer.
 (2015) In Elin Haugdal, Hege Olaussen, Svein Aamold (Eds.), Berørt av bygninger, Septentrio Academic Publishing, pp. 293-314.